Prof. Dagomar Degroot, Georgetown University.

 It turns out that quantitative approaches to climate history often obscure more than they reveal.
 Far from providing a more objective, “scientific” way of understanding the impact of climate change on the human past, they really rely on assumptions that are every bit as subjective as those made in more qualitative work.
 Yet unlike many qualitative climate historians, they leave those assumptions unacknowledged.

 I am convinced that quantitative climate historians could fruitfully address at least some of these problems by interacting more with qualitative scholars, most of whom work in the humanities.
 Unfortunately, many historians, at least, have not heard of quantitative approaches to climate history, while most quantitative scholars have little inkling of qualitative approaches to their subject.
 Remarkably, I have never seen a work of qualitative climate history cited within a paper that aims to identify correlation.
 Part of the problem is that quantitative and qualitative scholars often work in different media.
-While historians prioritize books, most scholars value short, multi-authored studies.
+While historians prioritize books, most scientists, economists, and geographers value short, multi-authored studies.

 Yet collaboration is surely possible, and if so it would undoubtedly prove productive.
 Quantitative scholars have recently used statistical means to identify not only how climate change might be correlated to human activities, but also how it might have partly accounted for – that is, caused – those activities.
 Such studies have yielded models that are really variants of models that qualitative scholars had already developed.
 What if they had worked with qualitative scholars from the start?
 Meanwhile, qualitative scholars often use statistics to support their conclusions, without always understanding what those statistics actually reveal (or what they don’t).
 What if qualitative scholars consulted colleagues in more quantitative disciplines while developing these statistics?